Harvesting Your Worm Castings

 Freshly sifted worm castings.

-Since the worm castings have a lot of living microbes and good bacteria that plants love, it’s best to wait and sift until you know you’re going to use it.
-If you have multiple worm farms, it may be best to sift one farm when you’re getting ready to start seeds, since vermicompost makes a great seed starter while saving the other farms for when you want to mix into your soil or add directly to your plants.
+Since the worm castings have a lot of living microbes and good bacteria that plants love, it’s best to wait and harvest until you know you’re going to use it.
+If you have multiple worm farms, it may be best to harvest one farm when you’re getting ready to start seeds, since vermicompost makes a great addition to a seed starting mix while saving the other farms to use for top dressing or soil mixture later in the season.

 Mining for Your Black Gold

-Our first round sifter is on the bottom and our fine sifter is on top.
+Our first-round sifter is on the bottom and our fine sifter is on top.

 Popular Posts